Day 3 – Thursday, January 29, 2026

 Small village, wonderful church

 The road kept inclining and I saw on the map that I was approaching a narrow tunnel.
 It would have been mighty dangerous to ride through it.
 I rode past a huge "biking prohibited" sign towards the entrance, when I heard someone whistling and waving.
-It turned out to be the tunnel supervisor, he first offered some soothing cold water and told me to wait.
-Some 10 minutes later, a truck with yellow flashing signs showed up - and they loaded my bike and hauled it to the other side.
-Did I mentions Chileans are really nice...?
+It turned out to be the tunnel supervisor; he first offered some soothing cold water and told me to wait.
+Some 10 minutes later, a truck with yellow flashing signs showed up – and they loaded my bike and hauled it to the other side.
+Did I mention Chileans are really nice...?

 My heroes and saviors

-From there on, it was downhill to the town of Los Andes, where I had some fast-food (salad with a fajita)- which was pretty tasty.
+From there on, it was downhill to the town of Los Andes, where I had some fast food (salad with a fajita) – which was pretty tasty.
 The bistro I ate at was in a mall, with a dedicated bike parking, with a bike-parking attendant ensuring that things stay safe.

 The pass road was open – why, should it be closed?